Did you know that more than 36% of small businesses don't have a website?

 How To Sell On Instagram #8: Post, Engage, Repeat

 A consistent Instagram posting rate will grow your account exponentially.
-Engagements will help you understand you community better and figure out what they prefer seeing more in your feed.
+Engagements will help you understand your community better and figure out what they prefer to see more in your feed.

 Here are some tips for creating engaging content for your Instagram viewers.